In Tchad, in Kou Kou and Goz Beida villages, near the border with Sudan, we help 127,000 internally displaced people.

 In addition to the food shortage, it must be mentioned the total lack of the basic health services and infrastructures such as streets, bridges, power lines and all the necessary to bring assistance to the population, especially in the more remote areas of the country.
 The humanitarian assistance has been guaranteed by the UN agencies, such as the World Food Program, which also guarantees a service of small planes to transport the UN and NGOs’ humanitarian staff.

-About 220,000 internally displaced people (IDPs) are victims of inter-tribes violence, which have been devastating the country.
-When targeted by their enemy tribe, the affected populations are forced to leave their villages and seek assistance from the IOM, UN Agencies (UNHCR, UNICEF, WFP) and the INGOs.
+About 803,200 internally displaced people (IDPs) are victims of inter-tribes violence, which have been devastating the country.
+The affected populations are forced to leave their villages and seek assistance from the IOM, UN Agencies (UNHCR, UNICEF, WFP) and the INGOs.
 INTERSOS, being part of this emergency response, is primarily focused on providing psychosocial support to victims of violence and to the most vulnerable groups such as women and children.

 After the state’s independence in 2011, more than 3.000 refugees left Sudan to come back to their homeland in South Sudan.
-The huge influx of people that arrived at the border regions between North and South Sudan still constitutes one of the most dramatic emergency situations.
-During the return trip, these persons are exposed to every kind of danger: lack of medical care, inadequate food and water supplies, violence perpetrated by groups of irregular fighters that still control some border areas of North and South.
+The huge influx of people that arrived at the border regions between North and South Sudan has been one of the most dramatic emergency situations.
+During the return trip, these people were exposed to every kind of danger: lack of medical care, inadequate food and water supplies, violence perpetrated by groups of irregular fighters that still control some border areas of North and South.

 On going intervention